jonmatthis/jonmatthis/docs/freemocap_movement_worksheet/freemocap_movement_worksheet.typ

 // FREEMOCAP COUNTER-HEGEMONIC PROJECT WORKSHEET
 // A Strategic Framework for Liberating Knowledge, Education, and Science
 // ============================================================================
+Error: there is no registered task type 'cppbuild'.
+Did you miss installing an extension that provides a corresponding task provider?

 #set document(
   title: "FreeMoCap as Counter-Hegemonic Project",
   author: "FreeMoCap Foundation",